MRPHarris/compiling-era52arl/README.md

            - `sudo cmake -S /opt/libaec-v1.0.6 -D CMAKE_INSTALL_PREFIX=/opt/libaec`
       - Install: `sudo make install`
       - Clean up; delete both the source and binaries from the /opt folder using e.g. `sudo rm -r /opt/build`
 5. Insall the OpenJPG library: https://github.com/uclouvain/openjpeg.
-Note: this may or may not be necessary; I couldn’t figure out if cmake was actually using the openjpeg library I specified.
+Note: [this may or may not be necessary](https://github.com/MRPHarris/compiling-era52arl/issues/1).
+I couldn’t figure out if cmake was actually using the openjpeg library I specified.
       - As with AEC, the method here uses cmake.
       - On the github page, click on code -> download .zip
       - Extract the archive inside the Downloads folder (this can either be done in the GUI or using e.g. unzip).